Esri/quickstart-map-android/README.md

 ## Features
 * Simplifies common coding patterns down to one or a couple of lines of code
 * Goes beyond the SDK samples in demonstrating best practices for building mapping applications on Android.
+* Includes EsriQuickStart library project, fully functional sample app, and a Hello World template app that you can quickly build upon.
+* As of Version 1.1 the library project and associated jar file contain the Javadoc.

 ## Instructions